Saturday, April 2, 2011

 1961: Susan Boyle, singer who caught the world by storm after her appearance on Britain's Got Talent, was born in Blackburn, West Lothian, Scotland.
 Susan's album I Dreamed a Dream was released shortly afterwards.

-1972: Jesse Tobias, musician who has worked with the Red Hot Chili Peppers, Alanis Morissette and Morrissey.
+1972: Jesse Tobias, guitarist and songwriters who has worked with the Red Hot Chili Peppers, Alanis Morissette and Morrissey, was born in Austin, Texas.

 1981: Hannah Louise Spearitt, vocalist for S Club 7, was born in Great Yarmouth, Norfolk, England.